Living Proof—Part 2

 I remember one conversation specifically.

 I was a freshman in high school and there was an "everybody's doing it" conversation going on.
 I may have actually gasped before interjecting a reminder that God would not approve!
-To which a person that I loved and admired—in part because her entire family attended church together—laughed and said, "But that was back in Bible days.
+To which a person that I loved and admired—and whose entire family attended church together—laughed and said, "But that was back in Bible days.
 It doesn't mean now."

-I had to think about that a minute.
+I had to ponder that for a minute.

 What she said kind of made sense.
 I mean, how many times when I was younger had I sat in Sunday School when the lesson had been about one of the amazing, supernatural feats God had accomplished for or through His people and wished I had been alive then to witness it?
-And, then, when I was older and the lessons rolled around again, I would wish God would do those types of amazing, supernatural things today.
+And, when the lessons rolled around again, I would wish the same and that God would do those types of amazing, supernatural things today.
+He hadn't.

 Perhaps I'd been mistaken...